USV - Unmanned Vessels

 Serving several vessels at the same time

-In the same operator software he can also handle for example other radios for use in ports and phone calls.
+The software can mix different types of radios, and in the same software, the operator can also handle other radios, as an aexample for use in ports, and also handle phone calls.

-Several operators can work with the same ships in parallel, although they are located at different sites, even on different continents.
+Several operators can work with the same ships in parallel, sitting next to each other, or located at different sites, even on different continents.

 With a Mimer VoiceLog in the system, all calls can be recorded.